The Current Gold Price

 When you ask people about what the main factors are that move gold prices, you’ll get a broad range of answers.
-However, it’s quite simple to understand the underlying influences on gold’s value.
-There are two foundational pillars of gold’s economic role.
+However, there are two foundational pillars you need to understand to get a grasp of gold’s role in the economy.

-- Environmental and Technological: Since gold is a natural resource found within rocky formations, there is a limited supply that we can access.
-Gold takes a long time to form, and we still don’t quite know how it comes into existence.
-With the advancement of various mining technologies, we keep on extracting gold, and the amount of “new” gold that comes to the market is determined by:
+- Environmental and Technological: Since gold is a natural resource found within rocky formations, accessable supply is limited.
+Gold takes a long time to form, and we still don’t exactly know how it comes into existence.
+What we do know, is that with the advancement of various mining technologies, we keep extracting gold, and the amount of “new” gold that comes to the market is determined by:

-- The amount of gold we’re able to extract from natural rocky formations that usually surround gold
+- The amount of gold we’re able to extract from natural rocky formations;

-- The mining technology at our disposal to do so.
+- The mining technology at our disposal to do extract gold.

-- Economic: Once gold is mined, there is one more step before it comes to the open consumer market.
+- Economic: After gold is mined and processed, there is another factor to understand before it comes to the open consumer market.
 If all newly supplied gold was released for consumers to buy, there would be too much gold, and the value would plummet.
 Much of the stock-control of gold is determined by socio-political factors.
-So, the amount of gold released to retail and commercial markets is decided by the governing and private bodies who hold regulatory authority over such markets.
+So, the amount of gold released to retail and commercial markets is decided by the governing bodies that hold regulatory authority over the gold market.

 Environmental Threats to Gold Prices